AliceO2Group/O2DPG/RelVal/README.md

 This macro allows to compare 2 ROOT files that contain `TH1` objects.
 Objects are considered to correspond to each other if they have the same name.
 At the moment, 3 different comparisons are implemented:
-1. relative difference of bin contents,
+1. `chi2`: Chi2 test of compared histograms,
-1. Chi2 test,
+1. `bin_cont`: relative difference of normalised bin content of both histograms,
-1. simple comparison of number of entries
+1. `num_entries`: relative difference in the number of entries.

 The first 2 tests are considered critical, hence if the threshold is exceeded, the comparison result is named `BAD`.
+Also the third test is considered critical in case efficiencies are compared coming from `TEfficiency` objects.

 There are 5 different test severities per test:
 1. `GOOD` if the threshold was not exceeded,